kevin-loehfelm/template-azure-vault-backed-project/README.md

-# Workspace
+# Template Workspace for Azure Vault-backed Credentials

-Terraform Enterprise Workspace
+This is a template workspace for Azure Vault-Backed Credentials